.NET 8.0 to upgrade a legacy EEG software

 Project overview

-Our client – an innovator in designing and manufacturing Electroencephalography (EEG) equipment and technology.
-By developing state-of-the-art devices and solutions for efficient neuro diagnostics, the company is redefining clinical standards.
+Our client – an innovator in designing and manufacturing electroencephalography equipment and technology.
+By developing state-of-the-art devices and solutions, they’re redefining clinical standards

-Our work was focused on modernizing a program for accurate EEG capture and analysis.
+Our work was focused on migrating and modernizing a legacy EEG program they’re using.

 2